 Andrew S. Liteplo, M.D., RDMS, is an attending physician at Massachusetts General Hospital's Department of Emergency Medicine.
 He is additionally an Assistant Professor of Surgery at Harvard Medical School.

 Dr. Andrew Liteplo is an attending physician at the Massachusetts General Hospital Department of Emergency Medicine.
-He received his M.D. from New York University School of Medicine.
-Dr. Liteplo completed his residency in emergency medicine at Kings County Medical Center, which was followed by an emergency ultrasound fellowship at St. Luke's-Roosevelt Hospital Center.
+He is Chief of the Division of Ultrasound in Emergency Medicine.
+Dr. Liteplo received his M.D. from New York University School of Medicine.
+He completed his residency in emergency medicine at Kings County Medical Center, which was followed by an emergency ultrasound fellowship at St. Luke's-Roosevelt Hospital Center.

 Dr. Liteplo is also an assistant professor of surgery at Harvard Medical School.
 He has lectured in many courses nationally and internationally as an expert in emergency ultrasound.
 In 2007, Dr. Liteplo started the Emergency Ultrasound Fellowship within the MGH ED, serving as the fellowship director since its inception.
 He has also created the International Emergency Ultrasound Fellowship, which provides a training ground for international emergency medicine physicians who are seeking to learn emergency ultrasound and return to their countries to be leaders in the field.